basnijholt/nijho.lt/content/post/using-llms/index.md

 ## Easy Deployment with Docker Compose

-Both OpenWebUI and Librechat are extremely easy to deploy using Docker Compose.
+Both OpenWebUI and LibreChat are extremely easy to deploy using Docker Compose.
 As someone who self-hosts numerous services, I appreciate how straightforward it is to get either of these interfaces up and running with a simple docker-compose file.
 This accessibility makes it easy for even those with limited server experience to set up their own LLM workstation.